trisdauvergne/volvo/README.md

 - Created a next app with the TypeScript template and installed React and React-router Dom.
 I am relatively new to NextJS but understand how helpful it is for routing, so created a page for Learn (which would render the car tiles) to see how routing works
 - Added the data files to test rendering the data in the app and created a reusable car tile component to test this
+- Moved on to routing as I knew the product owner had specified we could generate links to learn and shop urls with the product ID

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.